weizman/temp-website/page-what-is-a-realm-in-js.md

 However, a new realm can be created to live within the top main realm, and that realm will have **its own separate and unique set of everything mentioned above**.

+Whether there's only one realm or a few, realms co-exist within what is known as [agent](https://tc39.es/ecma262/#sec-agents)s and agents co-exist within what is known as [agent cluster](https://tc39.es/ecma262/#sec-agent-clusters)s.
+Try not to worry about these two for now, might cover those in a second post.
+For now, all you need to know about agents is the "1-to-many" relationship it has with realms and that realms live within their parent agent.

 In the browser, that can be achieved in different ways.
 [Web workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API), [iframes](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe), [service workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API), etc - when any of those are created they rise up with their own dedicated realm.

 #### The uniqueness of each realm is a great way to better grasp the idea of what a realm is.